Sama Jaya Free Industrial Zone: History

 In 2009, Western Digital decided to pull out of Sarawak and close its manufacturing plant in Sama Jaya.
 However, after an intervention from the Sarawak government, Western Digital decided to sell the plant to Hitachi Global Storage Technologies (HGST).

-In 2010, Malaysian government set up a plan to transform the FIZ into a solar industry hub specialising in downstream processing.
-United States-based MEMC Electronic Material Corporation (now SunEdison, subsidiary of LONGi), invested RM 710 million to built a solar wafer producing plant in the zone.
+In 2010, Malaysian government set up a plan to transform the zone into a solar industry hub specialising in downstream processing.
+United States-based MEMC Electronic Material Corporation (now SunEdison, subsidiary of LONGi), invested RM 710 million to build a solar wafer producing plant in the zone.

 In 2012, Sanmina Corporation decided to close its facilities in Sama Jaya and moved its operations to Wuxi, China for cost saving measures.
 Other causes of this move could be due to expensive transportation costs, inadequate infrastructure support, and lack of employable human capital.

 In 2015, there were 16 investors operating inside the industrial zone.

 In 2016, OM Group Electronic Chemicals which specialises in chemical products manufacturing, was acquired by Element Solutions and underwent restructuring exercises.

-During Covid-19 pandemic in April 2020, all factories in Sama Jaya were operating at 20 to 30% capacity during Movement Control Order (MCO) period.
-In June 2021, Taiyo Yuden factory was forced to close down for 14 days due to a high number of Covid-19 infections amongst workers.
-In September 2021, Tabung Ekonomi Gagasan Anak Sarawak (Sarawak people's Vision Economic Fund) (Tegas) Digital Village (TDV) was opened in the FIZ to promote digital innovation and entrepreneurship in the state.
+During the COVID-19 pandemic in April 2020, all factories in Sama Jaya were operating at 20 to 30% capacity during Movement Control Order (MCO) period.
+In June 2021, Taiyo Yuden factory was forced to close down for 14 days due to a high number of COVID-19 infections among the workers.
+In September 2021, Tabung Ekonomi Gagasan Anak Sarawak (Sarawak people's Vision Economic Fund) (Tegas) Digital Village (TDV) was opened in Sama Jaya to promote digital innovation and entrepreneurship in the state.
 In December 2021, Sarawak government announced that Sama Jaya industrial zone was nearing its full operational capacity and proposed plans to build another high-tech park at Kota Samarahan.

-In November 2022, SMD (Sarawak Semiconductor Design) company was launched; partnering with Belgium-based semiconductor company Melexis NV (biggest customer of X-Fab).
+In November 2022, the Sarawak Microelectronics Design (SMD) company was launched in TEGAS Digital Village; partnering with Belgium-based semiconductor company Melexis.
+SMD provides chip design services to X-Fab.
+SMD later moved its office to La Promenade mall near the Kuching-Samarahan Expressway.
+Melexis opened its wafer testing site in the industrial zone in 2024.